ricsxn/unlocker/README.md

 python3 -m venv ./venv
 . ./venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt pip install quartz
 ```

-**Attention** One of the requirements is Quartz and it may have problems with direct pip installation.
-In such case, please use the following instructions:
+**Attention** Quartz is not included into requirements for compatibility purposes with readthedocs.
+Quartz also may have problems problems with direct pip installation.
+In such case, please consider the following instructions:

 ```
+# Downlowad quartz
-Run: pip download quartz
+pip download quartz

-Find the downloaded quartz-0.0.1.dev0.tar.gz
+# pip still fails, but the file quartz-0.0.1.dev0.tar.gz has been donwloaded, then extract it
+tar xvfz quartz-0.0.1.dev0.tar.gz

+# go inside the quartz directory
+cd  quartz-0.0.1.dev0

-Extract and in setup.py find the following line
+# Locate and open for editing file setup.py and replace the line

-install_requires=read_dependencies("requirements.txt")
-and change it to:

-install_requires=read_dependencies("quartz.egg-info/requires.txt")
+#
+# install_requires=read_dependencies("requirements.txt"),
+#
+# to :
+#
+# install_requires=read_dependencies("quartz.egg-info/requires.txt"),

+# Finally run
+cd ..
-Run: pip install -e ./quartz-0.0.1.dev0
+pip install -e ./quartz-0.0.1.dev0
 ```

 For more information on this phase, please visit [here](https://stackoverflow.com/questions/42530309/no-such-file-requirements-txt-error-while-installing-quartz-module).